IvaTomevska/TSM/README.md

-# Traveling Saleseman Problem with MPI
+# Traveling Saleseman Problem with OpenMP